Effect of small noise on the speed of reaction-diffusion equations with non-Lipschitz drift: Introduction

 To analyze the behavior of $w$ under this balancing value $\mathrm v\sim \epsilon^{-2\frac{1-p}{1+p}}$, we observe that it satisfies the following equation

-where $A_t$ is the accumulated mass of $v$ being ``killed'' at its boundary before time $t\geq 0$.
+where $A_t$ is the accumulated mass of $v$ being ``killed'' at its boundary before time $t\geq 0$; note that, as it is shown in Proposition~\ref{thm:C}, up to a certain stopping time, $w$ can be constructed in a way that it satisfies an SPDE similar to the above but driven by a single noise $W^w$.
 Note that $f$ is typically not Lipschitz, so unlike in \cite{MuellerMytnikQuastel2011Effect} we cannot control the drift term $f(u) - f(v)$ by $\|f\|_{\text{Lip}}w$.
 To overcome this, we use Dawson's Girsanov transformation and remove this drift term under a new probability measure.
 However, similarly to what often happens for finite dimensional diffusion processes, one cannot control the Radon-Nikodym derivative in Dawson's Girsanov transformation for a long time.
 So we need to chop off the time into small intervals $\{[nT,(n+1)T):n\in \mathbb Z_+\}$, and only perform Dawson's Girsanov transformation on each of those intervals.
 By choosing the parameter $T$ small enough, the transformed $w$ will then serve as a good approximation of the original $w$ on each of those intervals.
 On the other hand, in order to get a reasonably good upper bound for the long time propagation speed, we cannot take $T$ too small either.
 So a balanced value has to be chosen for this interval length $T$.

 Our philosophy of choosing such a value for $T$ works as follows.
 Consider the random field $w$ by standing at the moving boundary $\{(t,x):x=\mathrm vt\}$, that is to say, consider the random field $(w_{t,\mathrm vt+x}:(t,x)\in \mathbb R_+\times \mathbb R)$.
 Say $L$ is a typical distance for the support of this random field to travel in a time interval of length $T$.
 We want our $T$ to be chosen so that this $L$ not only can be explained by the (parabolic) thermal diffusivity, but also does not give excess speed.
 That is, we want both $L \sim \sqrt{T}$ and $L/T \lesssim \mathrm v$.
 Recalling our choice of $\mathrm v \sim \epsilon^{-2\frac{1-p}{1+p}}$, we end up choosing $T\sim \epsilon^{4\frac{1-p}{1+p}}$.
 It turns out that this is also a time span on which Dawson's Girsanov transformation argument works.
 We hope this idea, of performing Dawson's Girsanov transformations on time intervals with a balanced length, can also be useful for finding propagation speed in other spacial stochastic models.